-Your ATAR ranking determines your eligibility for courses at any of the four public universities in Western Australia: Curtin University, Murdoch University, Edith Cowan University, and The University of Western Australia.
-You can also apply for courses at any university across the country.
+Your ATAR ranking determines your eligibility for enrollment at any public university across Australia.
+In Western Australia, these are: Curtin University, Murdoch University, Edith Cowan University (ECU), and the University of Western Australia (UWA).
 Each university has different minimum ATAR requirements and course prerequisites.
 Check out the Good Universities Guide to find the course that is right for you.
 If ATAR is not for you, there are other entry pathways to university.